Linguistics

 What can I do with this major?

-Students who have chosen to major in English with a concentration in Linguistics have pursued careers in teaching English as a second language, information technology, law & policy-making, publishing, healthcare, and more.
+Students who have chosen to major in English with a concentration in Creative Writing have pursued careers in publishing and editing, communications, marketing & public relations, education, healthcare, and more.